 Since the 1990s, vampires have been represented in a variety of ways, many, many times.
 So, in between all the novels, comics, films, and TV shows, it’s only expected that a bunch of vampire-inspired video games would also end up being created.

-Sadly, good vampire games are in short supply, so in this article, we’ll be listing and providing a brief overview of what we feel are the best vampire games you can play these days.
+Sadly, good vampire games are in short supply, so in this game list, we’ll be listing and providing a brief overview of what we feel are the best vampire games you can play these days.

 Table of ContentsShow